ministryofjustice/security-guidance/docs/authentication.md

 Where appropriate, passwords should be used as a knowledge-based factor for authentication.

-The Ministry of Justice \(MOJ\) has published the [MOJ Password Standard](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/password-standard/).
+The Ministry of Justice \(MoJ\) has published the [MoJ Password Standard](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/password-standard/).

 ## Named individual accounts